karkman/MMB-114_Genomics/02-Read-trimming.md

 cutadapt -a CTGTCTCTTATACACATCTCCGAGCCCACGAGAC -A CTGTCTCTTATACACATCTGACGCTGCCGACGA -o R1_q20_m60.fastq -p R2_q20_m60.fastq -q 20 -m 60 ../RAW/A024-Lct2-CAACTATC-AAGACACC-Hultman-run20190221R_S24_L001_R1_001.fastq ../RAW/A024-Lct2-CAACTATC-AAGACACC-Hultman-run20190221R_S24_L001_R2_001.fastq > log_cutadapt.txt
 ```

 When CUTADAPT has finished, list the contents of the directory.
 Why do the names look so different from before?

-Also, take a look at the file "log_cutadapt.txt" with the command **less**.
-How many times adapters were trimmed in R1 and R2?
-How many reads were removed because they were too short?
-How many low-quality bases were trimmed?
+Now take a look at the file "log_cutadapt.txt" with the command **less**:

+* How many times adapters were trimmed in R1 and R2?
+* How many reads were removed because they were too short?
+* How many low-quality bases were trimmed?

 Now let's run FASTQC again, this time using the trimmed genome data: